|

 Chile, 2019

 In critical situations and when it really mattered, I rolled from that moment on.
 When I did swim, it was usually straight into the eddy or when the spot was more or less over.
 Strange, isn't it!
 When I think about where I've been paddling, I'm pretty proud that I've never had a bad swim.
-But I've also always been rather careful on the water.
+But I've always been rather careful on the water.

 I realized that I had to really want the role and believe in my abilities.